wolfSSL/documentation/wolfSSL/src/appendix07.md

             CFLAGS="-Os"
 ```

-**Note**: We are primarily benchmarking the post-quantum algorithms, but leave some conventional algorithms for comparisson purposes.
+**Note**: We are primarily benchmarking the post-quantum algorithms, but leave some conventional algorithms for comparison purposes.

 ### Runtime Binary Sizes